tommylees112/pi_weather_station/README.md

 which contains all commands that the pi executes at boot up.

 - Type `nano .bashrc` to open the file
-- At the bottom of the file you will need to add
+- At the bottom of the file you will need to uncomment this line

 ```
 nohup python pi_weather_station/weatherstation.py &
 ```
-- `nohup` (no hang up) launches what cames afterwards as an independent process which is independent of the current session.
+- `nohup` (no hang up) launches what cames afterwards as a process independent of the current terminal session.
 - The `&` isn't strictly needed but will give you back a prompt in case you want to log in while the measurements are running in the background.
-- Any text preceded by a # in bash will not be executed, so add some information what the above line is doing.
+- Any text preceded by a `#` in the bash shell will not be executed, so add some information what the above line is doing.

 ## Part 3: Assembly